BenMiller0/cse15l-lab-reports/Lab-Report2.md

 <br>
 ![oneword](onewordadded.jpg)
 <br>
 The method that is called is the `handleRequest` method.
-It takes in the URL as an arguement.
-The URL is then spliced into the String array named args.
-The element at index one which in this case is the String "yay".The program then takes the current string that is being displayed by the site, adds a new line, adds the number of strings up by one, starts a new line with that number value and a period, and finally adds the new String.
+It takes in the URL shown the image above as an arguement.
+The URL is then spliced into the String array named `args`.
+The element at index 0 is "s".
+The element at index one which in this case is the String "hey".The program then takes the current string that is being displayed by the site, adds a new line, adds to the `num` field which gets increased to 1, starts a new line with that number value and a period, and finally adds the new String input.
 This modified the s field which is the field that holds all the strings and their corresponding number.
 <br>

 <br>